sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

   # - it implements a `tar1090` based map on port 80 (mapped to port 8080 on the host)
   # - it includes graph1090 (system statistics website) on http://xxxxx/graphs1090
   # - it sends ADSB data directly (without the need of additional containers) to the
-  #   "new" aggregators, and, if desired, also to AdsbExchange
+  #   "new" aggregators, and, if desired, also to ADSBExchange
   # - it includes mlat-client to send MLAT data to these aggregators
   # - it includes an MLAT Hub to consolidate MLAT results and make them available to the built-in map and other services